 Repeating

-If you want to repeat a test, add a [RepeatAttribute] onto your test method or class.
-This takes an int of how many times you'd like to repeat.
-Each repeat will show in the test explorer as a new test.
+If you want to repeat a test, add a [Repeat] attribute onto your test method or class.
+This takes an int of how many extra times the test should run.
+Each repeat appears in the test explorer as a separate test instance.

 This can be used on base classes and inherited to affect all tests in sub-classes.